December 15, 2021

 However, any ATM will last longer if its life cycle is well managed.
-Things like routine maintenance, consistent repair and service, and a few well-placed upgrades and refurbishments can extend the ATM life very far.
+Things like routine maintenance, consistent repair and service, and a few well-placed upgrades and refurbishments can extend the ATM's life very far.

-That said, refurbished ATMs usually a few years of their lifespans already gone.
+That said, refurbished ATMs usually have a few years of their lifespans already gone.
 That means that with good lifecycle management, they probably have about a decade of useful life left in them.